vyos/vyos-documentation/docs/contributing/build-vyos.rst

 .. note:: The container is automatically downloaded from Dockerhub if it is not found on your local machine when the below command is executed.

-.. note:: We require one container per build branch, this means that the used container in ``crux`` and ``current`` can and will differ once VyOS makes the move towards Debian (10) Buster.
+.. note:: Since VyOS has switched to Debian (10) Buster in its ``current`` branch, the that the used is different from the one used for ``crux`` branch.
+Hence you will need one separate container for each branch

 .. _build_iso: